 In this section

-The MSc Energy Storage programme aims to prepare students for a successful career in energy or energy storage.
+The MSc Energy Storage aims to prepare students for a successful career in energy or energy storage.
 In the United States, it is predicted that there will be over 350,000 energy storage jobs by 2025.
-The EU will support a new battery cell manufacturing industry with a 200M Euro investment.
+The EU will support a new battery cell manufacturing industry with 200M Euro investment.
 The UK Clean Growth Strategy reports over 430,000 in the low carbon sector and 17,750 jobs linked with the growing energy storage and electric vehicle industry.

 Students will have the opportunity to apply for a job or improving their position in energy transmission companies, energy distribution companies, energy supply companies, consultancies and at a regional or national government level.

 Furthermore, employability is at the heart of Ulster University vision.
-The MSc Energy Storage programme will allow students to develop and enhance their employability skills.
+The MSc Energy Storage will allow students to develop and enhance their employability skills.
 Employability is embedded within the modules rather than concentrating on specific modules.

 You will be taught by published academics who will enhance your learning experience with research-led teaching.
 Research is a core activity of the Faculty of Computing, Engineering and the Built Environment.

-The Centre for Sustainable Technologies (CST) is one research centre in the Faculty.
+The Centre for Sustainable Technologies (CST) is one research centre within the Faculty.
 The centre focuses on energy as its core activity and has a strong portfolio of energy and energy storage related projects focussing on the modelling and development of both electrical and thermal storage technologies and their place in Distributed Energy Resource Systems and their markets.
 World leading research is demonstrated by over £10M of externally funded research income in energy storage from EU, EPSRC and SfI and over 140 peer reviewed publications in this and related fields.

 Fees and funding